katalyst/krumblr/README.md

   immediately obvious.
 * You can change the `.ruby-version` if required; the minimum required version is `2.4.1` for Rails 5.2.
+* For junior candidates with no prior Rails experience, we will primarily be assessing your ability to learn over the course of the challenge.
+* For senior candidates, we'd like to be able to assess your problem solving skills, not just your rails knowledge.
+If you wish to tackle a different extra feature that might better prove your ability to problem solve, you're welcome to discuss it with us.

 ## Setup